5030 | English Grade 9: 10 credits – grade 9 – English Language Arts – no prerequisite

 5412 | World Literature/Composition (English 10): 10 credits – grade 10 –English Language Arts – prerequisite: 9th grade English

 This course provides students with a foundation in reading and writing skills necessary for completion of a comprehensive standards-based high school curriculum.
 The course integrates the teaching of writing with the study of literature.
-Students read a substantial selection of world literature including short stories novels drama (including Shakespeare) non-fiction and poetry.
-Writing instruction is based on the Six-Trait model.
-Students produce expository narrative descriptive persuasive technical and creative writings.
+Students read a substantial selection of world literature.
+The skills of the course are reading, writing, public speaking, and conducting research.

 5408 | College Prep World Literature and Composition (CP English 10): 10 credits – grade 10 – English Language Arts – prerequisite: 9th grade English